GSA/project-open-data-dashboard/documentation/rubric.md

 #### Best Practice

-Shows substantial growth (>10%) in cataloging public datasets
+Shows substantial growth (>10%) in cataloging public datasets.

 ## Public Engagement

 #### Green

-Agency provides a transparent two-way feedback mechanism and shows evidence of this mechanism on their digital strategy page
+Agency provides a transparent two-way feedback mechanism and shows evidence of this mechanism on their digital strategy page.

 #### Yellow

-Agency provides a transparent two-way feedback mechanism but shows no evidence of active engagement
+Agency provides a transparent two-way feedback mechanism but shows no evidence of active engagement.

 #### Red

-Fails to provide a transparent two-way feedback mechanism; e.g. only provides an email or contact form to engage public
+Fails to provide a transparent two-way feedback mechanism; e.g. only provides an email or contact form to engage public.

 #### Best Practice
-Agency has demonstrated evidence that two-way feedback mechanism has transformed existing process within agency
+Agency has demonstrated evidence that two-way feedback mechanism has transformed existing process within agency.

 ## Privacy and Security

 #### Green

-Provides an up-to-date Data Publication Process on the /digitalstrategy page
+Provides an up-to-date Data Publication Process on the /digitalstrategy page.
+.
 #### Yellow

-Fails to provide an up-to-date Data Publication Process on the /digitalstrategy page
+Fails to provide an up-to-date Data Publication Process on the /digitalstrategy page.

 #### Red

-Fails to provide an up-to-date Data Publication Process on the /digitalstrategy page for more than 1 quarter
+Fails to provide an up-to-date Data Publication Process on the /digitalstrategy page for more than 1 quarter.

 #### Best Pratice

-Agency demonstrates a robust privacy and security plan to support M-13-13 implementation
+Agency demonstrates a robust privacy and security plan to support M-13-13 implementation.

 ## Human Capital

 #### Green

-Agency provided a person and current contact information for all six required data points of contact
+Agency provided a person and current contact information for all six required data points of contact.

 #### Yellow

-Agency provided a person and contact information for some but not all of the required data points of contact
+Agency provided a person and contact information for some but not all of the required data points of contact.

 ### Red